What is Camp Agawak’s mission?

-Our youngest campers have completed second grade through tenth grade, and are usually between 7-16 years old.
+Our campers range in age from first through tenth grade, and are usually between 7-16 years old.
 They live in cabins according to grade completed assuring cabin mates will be approximately the same age.
-For special programming campers are divided into three age groups: Juniors (2-4th grade), Intermediates (5th-7th) and Seniors (8th-10th grade).
+For special programming campers are divided into three age groups: Juniors (1st-4th grade), Intermediates (5th-7th) and Seniors (8th-10th grade).

 What is the camper/staff ratio?